C0mrade6/Project-hania/README.md

 # Project-hania
-A bug named hania who will fuck any windows system.
+A bug named hania who can destroy a windows system